basebandit/OddScraperApi/README.md

 ## Optional

 You can use the database dump which contains sample data for testing.
-First create a database named newswallet in your mongo instance.
+First create a database named scraper in your mongo instance.
 Then import as shown here

 ```bash